Mosaic: Arabic mosaics

 Non-religious Umayyad mosaic works were mainly floor panels which decorated the palaces of the caliphs and other high-ranking officials.
 They were closely modeled after the mosaics of the Roman country villas, once common in the Eastern Mediterranean.
 The most superb example can be found in the bath house of Hisham's Palace, Palestine which was made around 744.
-The main panel depicts a large tree and underneath it a lion attacking a deer (right side) and two deers peacefully grazing (left side).
+The main panel depicts a large tree and underneath it a lion attacking a deer (right side) and two deer peacefully grazing (left side).
 The panel probably represents good and bad governance.
 Mosaics with classical geometric motifs survived in the bath area of the 8th-century Umayyad palace complex in Anjar, Lebanon.
 The luxurious desert residence of Al-Walid II in Qasr al-Hallabat (in present-day Jordan) was also decorated with floor mosaics that show a high level of technical skill.
 The best preserved panel at Hallabat is divided by a Tree of Life flanked by "good" animals on one side and "bad" animals on the other.
 Among the Hallabat representations are vine scrolls, grapes, pomegranates, oryx, wolves, hares, a leopard, pairs of partridges, fish, bulls, ostriches, rabbits, rams, goats, lions and a snake.
 At Qastal, near Amman, excavations in 2000 uncovered the earliest known Umayyad mosaics in present-day Jordan, dating probably from the caliphate of Abd al-Malik ibn Marwan (685–705).
 They cover much of the floor of a finely decorated building that probably served as the palace of a local governor.
 The Qastal mosaics depict geometrical patterns, trees, animals, fruits and rosettes.
 Except for the open courtyard, entrance and staircases, the floors of the entire palace were covered in mosaics.

 Some of the best examples of later Islamic mosaics were produced in Moorish Spain.
 The golden mosaics in the mihrab and the central dome of the Great Mosque in Corduba have a decidedly Byzantine character.
 They were made between 965 and 970 by local craftsmen, supervised by a master mosaicist from Constantinople, who was sent by the Byzantine Emperor to the Umayyad Caliph of Spain.
 The decoration is composed of colorful floral arabesques and wide bands of Arab calligraphy.
 The mosaics were purported to evoke the glamour of the Great Mosque in Damascus, which was lost for the Umayyad family.

-Mosaics generally went out of fashion in the Islamic world after the 8th century.
-Similar effects were achieved by the use of painted tilework, either geometric with small tiles, sometimes called mosaic, like the zillij of North Africa, or larger tiles painted with parts of a large decorative scheme (Qashani) in Persia, Turkey and further east.
+Mosaics generally went out of fashion in the Islamic world after the 8th century, although Umayyad-style mosaics can be found in later periods for example in the Mamluk-period Zahiriyya Library (est. in 1277) in Damascus and the Qalawun complex (est. in 1285) in Cairo.
+Similar effects of mosaics were achieved by the use of painted tilework, either geometric with small tiles, sometimes called mosaic, like the zillij of North Africa, or larger tiles painted with parts of a large decorative scheme (Qashani) in Persia, Turkey and further east.